mdminhazulhaque/bits/_posts/2020/2020-07-30-mongodb-for-mysql-people.md

 categories: mongodb
 ---

 I am a MySQL guy.
 I can query MySQL, BigQuery or SQL-like databases for my day to day business.
-Last week, I faced a challange where I needed to extract some information from a production MongoDB server that involves aggregation.
+Last week, I faced a challenge where I needed to extract some information from a production MongoDB server that involves aggregation.
 I had no idea how MongoDB works or how to run CRUD operation on such database.
 So obviously, I spent my whole weekend in learning MongoDB.
 In this post I am going to share the MongoDB queries I learnt, and the equivalent MySQL queries as well.

 > I used MongoDB v3.6, for both daemon and cli, so some functions may not work with your current setup

 ## Populate Data and Load into MongoDB

-I used the following piece of code to scrapt my Github profile information into a single JSON file.
+I used the following piece of code to scrap my Github profile information into a single JSON file.

 ```python
 import requests